benchristel/sindarin/lenition.md

 it had completely disappeared, which means that [.s G] becomes silent when soft-mutated in modern Sindarin.

+[.TODO use of the gasdil for writing lenited G]

 When writing Sindarin in our alphabet, we use an apostrophe in place of the vanished [.s G].
 As far as we know, _tengwar_ writing doesn't have an apostrophe, so the [.s G] would simply not be written in _tengwar_.